JosephiusX/Emaily/README.md

 If redux sees we called a function instead of an action, it automatically passes dispatch into the function.
 We have control of when the function is dispatched.
 ? why is this helpful?
 * we can wait to dispatch the action until the axios request or response is completed.

+# 92. Refactoring the App
+As a class based component "App" can have access to a lifecycle method.